pchrszon/ec-closet-support/README.md

 The scripts in this repository support this CoI detection process for conferences that

-- have a sizable number of submissions and PC members that render manual checking difficult,
+- have a large number of submissions and PC members that render manual checking difficult,
 - use a double-blind reviewing policy,
 - allow the PC members to delegate some submissions to subreviewers, and
-- use Easy Chair for the conference management.
+- use [EasyChair](https://easychair.org/) for the conference management.

 CoI checking in this scenario is difficult, since authors generally cannot declare CoI with subreviewers at submission time as the subreviewers may not